Another Spending Showdown Looms

 Maryland Nonprofits recognizes nonprofit leaders are crunched for time and already operating at capacity, and may falsely assume there is nothing left for advocacy.
 Therefore, in the message to members, Heather Iliff, President and CEO of Maryland Nonprofits makes clear recommendations: “We suggest putting your advocacy policy in front of your board of directors for a refresher, and if you do not yet have an advocacy policy, put together a small board committee to develop a draft.”

 They feel (as do we) that advocacy should be a bedrock competency for all nonprofits.
-Maryland Nonprofits demonstrates how vital advocacy is and how simple it is to take these steps and make it priority: “At Maryland Nonprofits, our advocacy policy calls for us to survey our members each year, have our board approve annual policy priorities, and empowers me as CEO to make the day-to-day decisions on sign-on letters and support or opposition to particular
+Maryland Nonprofits demonstrates how vital advocacy is and how simple it is to take these steps and make it priority: “At Maryland Nonprofits, our advocacy policy calls for us to survey our members each year, have our board approve annual policy priorities, and empowers me as CEO to make the day-to-day decisions on sign-on letters and support or opposition

 So, every nonprofit in the country can follow their lead by reviewing your advocacy policies and procedures now, while you’re thinking about it and before an emergency hits!